dataliterate/designtools-hackday-visual-creator/README.md

-# Design Tools Hackday: Extensions for Sketch App
+# Designtools Hackday: Extensions for Sketch App

 ## What
 With this first edition of the event, we want to explore the potential of Sketch App Extensions.
 April 8-9th 2016 in Hamburg, Germany.